lightning/bolts/04-onion-routing.md

 }
 ```

-Notice that this implementation is for demonstration purposes only, the filler can be generated much more efficiently.
+Notice that this implementation is for demonstration purposes only; the filler
+can be generated much more efficiently.
-The last hop does not obfuscate the filler since it will not forward the packet and will not extract an HMAC for any followup hops.
+The last hop does not obfuscate the filler, since it will not forward the packet
+and will not extract an HMAC for any further hops.

 # Blinding EC Points

-In order to vary the ephemeral public key (the EC point) between hops, it is blinded at each hop.
+In order to vary the ephemeral public key (the EC point) between hops, it is
+blinded at each hop.
-The inputs for the blinding process are the EC point to be blinded, the node's public key and a 32-byte shared secret, while the output is a single EC point, representing the blinded element.
+The inputs for the blinding process are the EC point to be blinded, the node's
+public key, and a 32-byte shared secret.
+The output is a single EC point,
+representing the blinded element.

-Blinding is done by computing a blinding factor from the node's public key and the shared secret for that hop.
+Blinding is accomplished by computing a blinding factor from the node's public
+key and the shared secret for that hop.
-The blinding factor is the result of serializing the node's public key into its compressed format, appending the shared secret and computing the `SHA256` hash.
+The blinding factor is the result of serializing the node's public key into its
+compressed format, appending the shared secret, and computing the `SHA256` hash.
-The blinded EC point then is the result of the scalar multiplication between the EC point and the blinding factor.
+The blinded EC point then is the result of the scalar multiplication between the
+EC point and the blinding factor.

 # Returning Errors

-The protocol includes a simple mechanism to return encrypted error messages to the origin node.
+The protocol includes a simple mechanism for returning encrypted error messages
+to the origin node.
-The returned messages may either be failures reported by any intermediate hop, or the final node.
+The returned error messages may be failures reported by any hop, including the
+final node.
-The format of the forward packet is not usable for the return path, since no node other than the origin has the required information.
+The format of the forward packet is not usable for the return path, since no hop
+besides the origin has access to the information required for its generation.
-Note that these error messages are not reliable, as they are not placed on-chain in the case of node failure.
+Note that these error messages are not reliable, as they are not placed on-chain
+due to the possibility of hop failure.

-Intermediate hops store the shared secret from the forward path and reuse it to obfuscate the error packet on each hop.
+Intermediate hops store the shared secret from the forward path and reuse it to
+obfuscate the error packet on each hop.
-In addition each node locally stores the previous hop it received the forward packet from, in order to determine where to send an eventual return packet.
+In addition each node locally stores the previous hop it received the forward
+packet from, so it knows where to send an eventual return packet.
-The node returning the message builds a return packet consisting of the following fields:
+The node returning the message builds a return packet consisting of the
+following fields:

 1. data:
    * [`32`:`hmac`]